 Our attorneys in Boston years of experience working on nonimmigrant waivers such as the §212(d)(3).
 We understand your concerns when seeking assistance with your immigration case, and we can provide an honest and thorough evaluation of your particular situation.

 Generally, the §212(d)(3) waiver accompanies a specific type of nonimmigrant visa, such as a tourist (e.g., B-1/B-2), student (e.g., J-1), or a work visa (e.g., H-1B).
-Attorney Goldstein has years of experience helping families apply for a wide range of visas, and he can help determine if you require a waiver when applying for a qualifying nonimmigrant visa.
+Goldstein Immigration Lawyers has years of experience helping families apply for a wide range of visas, and he can help determine if you require a waiver when applying for a qualifying nonimmigrant visa.

 What to Know for Applying for a Waiver